 - Integration with other portals for more interoperability

-However, not all providers employ Referring Physicial Portals.
+However, not all providers employ Referring Physician Portals.
 PrognoCIS’ Referring Physician Portal is part of its EHR package along with the other portals.

 The Employer Portal, Managing Occupational Health

-Occupational health revolves around employee safety and workplace productivity, and maintaining high levels of both require operational systems to function at peak efficiency.
+Occupational health revolves around employee safety and workplace productivity and maintaining high levels of both require operating systems to function at peak efficiency.
 Electronic health records and digital medical tools play an integral part in facilitating occupational health, as they provide the electronic workflow needed to manage many workplace procedures.
 The Employee Portal is a new function of

 PrognoCIS’ upcoming Upgraded EHR Suite ‘Denali’ is designed for securely sharing a patient’s Protected Health Information (PHI) to their Employer.
 The Employer Portal will allow employers who are registered in a clinic to view various documents shared by a clinic and an employee’s billing related information for treatments taken in the clinic.